McKnight Fellowships for Choreographers: Frequently Asked Questions (FAQs)

 What should I say in my artist Narrative?

 Since the fellowship is an award for an artist and a body of work (rather than a specific project), we suggest using the artist narrative to help the panel get a better idea of who you are as an artist.
 The statement may take any direction: you may choose to write about your background, or the development of your work, or your particular interests as an artist or your future direction, or anything else pertinent to your art.
 The narrative is also a space to explain your work in terms of the application criteria and to help define the artistic excellence in your work.
 Do keep in mind that the artist narrative is not a project proposal.
 You may, if you wish, talk about your plans for the fellowship year, but it is not required.
-If you are a prior awardee at the $25,000 level, we encourage you to address your artistic development since your last award and why another fellowship would be time for you now.
+If you are a prior awardee at the $25,000 level, we encourage you to address your artistic development since your last award and why another fellowship would be timely for you now.

 May I use the same artist narrative I submitted last year?